BloomTech-Labs/adv_git_workshop/reset.md

 The `reset` command can remove commits fromt he commit history and move the changes into either of the other 2 "trees".
 In complex cases this can require the user to work thru multiple merge conflicts as `reset` works through each commit.

-Lets look at how to reset of a commit impacts each of the other trees.
+Lets look at how the reset of a commit impacts each of the other trees.

 ## Reset to staging index tree `--mixed`